1. back

 What is a delivery system?

-A delivery set is a part of the energy installation in your home containing at least a heat exchanger.
-In the delivery set the energy transfer takes place between the central installation and the installation in the home
+A delivery set (HIU) is a component of the energy system in your home, containing at least a heat exchanger.
+The HIU facilitates the transfer of energy between the central system and the system within the home.

 What is a TE-booster?

-An emitting system is the system that delivers energy, heat or cold, to the home.
-Underfloor heating is the most common emitting system in the apartment complexes that Vaanster manages and operates.
-Another example of an emitting system is an electric radiator.
+A delivery system is the system that delivers energy, heat, or cold to the residence.
+Underfloor heating is the most common delivery system in the apartment complexes managed and operated by Vaanster.
+Another example of a delivery system is an electric radiator.

 What is an indoor installation?

-An indoor installation is the part of the installation that is placed in your home.
-The indoor installation is not owned by Vaanster but by the owner of the house.
-In case of a rental property, the landlord is the owner of the property.
+A indoor installation is the part of the system installed within your home.
+The indoor installation is not owned by Vaanster but by the owner of the residence.
+In the case of a rental property, the landlord is the owner of the residence.